-Before beginning a project, jurisdiction staff must request a project number from NVTA staff via email.
-At this point NVTA staff will review and cross-reference the proposed project to confirm that the requested project is programmed on the jurisdiction's adopted five-year list.
-After NVTA staff confirms the project is programmed on the five-year list it will assign a number and coordinate with jurisdiction staff to enter the project into NVTA's Measure T Project webpage.
+Once the number has been assigned, NVTA staff will review and cross-reference the proposed project to confirm that the requested project is programmed on the jurisdiction's adopted five-year project list.
+After NVTA staff confirms the project is programmed on the five-year project list it will assign a number and coordinate with jurisdiction staff to enter the project into NVTA's Measure T Project webpage.

 NVTA recommends that every project, completely or partially, funded with Measure T funds display Measure T signage.
 If the amount of Measure T funds on the project exceeds \$250,000, the project and project site must display Measure T funding signage.
-NVTA developed a Measure T logo and funding sign template to create brand-consistency among jurisdictions' signage and develop a recognizable image for Measure T. Signage dimension guidelines were developed to provide jurisdictions guidance.
-However, if a jurisdiction prefers to have a different size signage, they must confirm with NVTA.
-[EA1]
+NVTA developed a Measure T logo and funding sign template to create consistency among jurisdictions' signage and develop a recognizable image for Measure T. Signage dimension guidelines were developed to provide jurisdictions guidance.
+However, if a jurisdiction prefers to have a different size signage, they must preapprove any changes with NVTA staff.

-The logo and, sign template and dimension guidelines can be requested from NVTA staff will be made available for electronic download.
+The logo, sign template and dimension guidelines can be requested from NVTA staff and will be made available for electronic download.

 REOCCURRING PROCEDURE Jurisdictions must submit a semi-annual update on projects and expenses by September 30th and March 31st of every year.
-This report template is Exhibit E of the Measure T Master Agreement between the jurisdictions and NVTA, but can also be requested from NVTA staff.
+The project report template is included as Exhibit E of the Measure T Master Agreement between the jurisdictions and NVTA, but can also be requested from NVTA staff or downloaded from NVTA's website www.nvta.ca.gov.